beyond-labs/react-mirror/README.md

 dispatch.parent('todo-list')('ACTION_TYPE', payload)
 ```

 If nothing matches the `dispatch` cursor Mirror will wait until something does - and then dispatch the action.
+Disable this behaviour by passing `false` as the third argument.

 ### Working with streams